-The U.S. Army is one of five branches of the U.S. Armed Forces.
-It is a strategic instrument of national policy that has served our country well in peace and war for over two centuries.
-Soldiers enable America to fulfill its world leadership responsibilities of safeguarding our national interests, preventing global calamity, and making the world a safer place.
-We do this by finding peaceful solutions to the frictions between nation states, addressing the problems of human suffering, and when required, fighting and winning our Nation's wars -- our nonnegotiable contract with the American people.
+The U.S. Army is one of six branches of the U.S. Armed Forces.
+It is a strategic instrument of national policy that has served our country well in peace and war for more than two centuries.
+Soldiers enable America to fulfill its world leadership responsibilities of safeguarding our national interests, preventing global calamity and making the world a safer place.
+We do this by finding peaceful solutions to the frictions between nation states, addressing the problems of human suffering and, when required, fighting and winning our nation's wars -- our nonnegotiable contract with the American people.

 What's the ASVAB?

 The ASVAB is a test that measures your aptitudes.
-It consists of ten short individual tests covering word knowledge, paragraph comprehension, arithmetic reasoning, mathematics knowledge, general science, auto and shop information, mechanical comprehension, electronics information, numerical operations and coding speed.
-When you take the ASVAB prior to enlisting, not only do you receive scores on each of these individual tests, but several individual test results are combined to yield three academic composite scores: verbal, math and academic ability.
+It consists of 10 short individual tests covering word knowledge, paragraph comprehension, arithmetic reasoning, mathematics knowledge, general science, auto and shop information, mechanical comprehension, electronics information, numerical operations and coding speed.
+When you take the ASVAB before enlisting, not only do you receive scores on each of these individual tests, but several individual test results are combined to yield three academic composite scores: verbal, math and academic ability.

-The Army is currently offering enlistment bonuses of up to $40,000 for active duty and $20,000 for the Army reserve.
-The amounts and eligibility for these bonuses depend on your MOS choice, ASVAB score and education level.
+The Army regularly offers enlistment bonuses for both active duty and the Army Reserve.
+Enlistment bonus amounts depend on eligibility, your military occupation specialty (MOS) choice, ASVAB score and education level.
 Keep in mind that they tend to change frequently according to the needs of the service.

 Only U.S. citizens or foreign nationals legally residing in the United States with an Immigration and Naturalization Service Alien Registration Card ("Green Card" -- INS Form I-151/551) may apply.
 Applicants must speak, write and read English fluently.

-Should I do anything before I go to boot camp?
+Should I do anything before I go to basic training?

 Yes.
 For tips on how to prepare yourself physically and mentally for boot camp, see military fitness guru Stew Smith's articles.

 You can become an officer through the U.S. Military Academy, Army ROTC, OCS or Direct Commissioning programs.
-If you have or will soon have a 4-year college degree, you may consider enlisting in the U.S. Army with the intention of becoming an officer.
-Graduates of the Army Officer Candidate School (OCS) are commissioned as Second Lieutenants (O-1) and earn Sergeant (E-5) pay while in the school.
-This program is available to qualified applicants, with or without any prior military service, who enlist for a period of 3 years.
+If you have or soon will have a four-year college degree, you may consider enlisting in the U.S. Army with the intention of becoming an officer.
+Graduates of the Army Officer Candidate School (OCS) are commissioned as second lieutenants (O-1) and earn sergeant (E-5) pay while in the school.
+This program is available to qualified applicants, with or without any previous military service, who enlist for a period of three years.

 What is the U.S. Military Academy?

-The U.S. Military Academy at West Point, N.Y., trains Army officers.
-Its mission is to educate, train and inspire the Corps of Cadets so that each graduate is a commissioned leader of character committed to the values of Duty, Honor, Country; professional growth throughout a career as an officer in the United States Army; and a lifetime of selfless service to the nation.
+The U.S. Military Academy at West Point, New York trains Army officers.
+Its mission is to educate, train and inspire the Corps of Cadets so that each graduate is a commissioned leader of character committed to the values of duty, honor, country; professional growth throughout a career as an officer in the United States Army; and a lifetime of selfless service to the nation.

 How do I apply to the academy?